itz-me-zappex/flux/README.md

 - Stuttery audio in unfocused game if CPU limit is pretty aggressive, that should be expected because `cpulimit` interrupts process with `SIGSTOP` and `SIGCONT` signals very frequently to limit CPU usage.
 If you use Pipewire with Wireplumber, you may want to mute process as described [here](#mute-process-audio-on-unfocus-pipewire--wireplumber).

 ## Features
-- CPU and FPS (using MangoHud) limiting process on unfocus and unlimiting on focus
+- CPU and FPS limiting process on unfocus and unlimiting on focus (FPS limiting requires game running using MangoHud with already existing config file)
 - Reducing process priority on unfocus and restoring it on focus
 - Minimizing window on unfocus using xdotool (useful for borderless windows only)
 - Commands/scripts execution on focus and unfocus events to make user able extend daemon functionality